 Credit risk arises from deposits with banks and financial institutions, as well as credit exposures to the Authority's customers.
-Deposits are not made with banks and financial institutions unless they are rated independently with a minimum short term rating of A+, a minimum long term rating of F1+, a minimum support rating of F1+, and F1+ and length of investment.
+Deposits are not made with banks and financial institutions unless they are rated independently with a minimum short term rating of A+, a minimum long term rating of F1+, a minimum support rating of A+, a minimum individual rating of A+ and a minimum sovereign rating of A+.
+In conjunction with our treasury advisors these are overlaid with credit default swaps to produce a lending list governing both value and length of investment.
 The Authority has a policy of not lending more than £15m to any one institution.